 Mount Jade Facts

 - The term Mount Jade serves as the most frequently applied name for this true marvel of natural geological processes.
 It also holds other titles, though, both in english and that of the region it formed in.
-These include Jade Mountain, Mount Yu, and Yu Shan.
+These options include Jade Mountain, Mount Yu, and Yu Shan.

 - The majestic Mount Jade stands out from many other mountains around the world due to a specific distinction.
-That’s because its summit boasts the fourth highest elevation of any island in the world.
-That fact alone makes it a site worth the effort of visiting.
+That’s because its summit actually boasts the fourth highest elevation of any island in the world.
+That surprising fact alone makes it a site worth the effort of visiting.

 Related Articles